-If you are a foreign national looking to enter the Canadian labor market, then you are required to have a work permit.
-A work permit is a legal document that authorizes a foreign national to engage with a Canadian employer for employment and to receive compensation.
+If you are a foreign national looking to enter the Canadian labor market, you are required to have a work permit.
+A work permit is a legal document that authorizes a foreign national to engage with a Canadian employer for employment and receive compensation.

 However, there are special circumstances and certain occupations that allow you to work without a work permit in Canada.